Table of Contents

-Red light therapy for hair growth
+- Does red light therapy work for hair growth?

-Red Light Therapy: Magic for Hair Growth
+- Red Light Therapy Promotes Hair Growth

 Relevant data shows that about 65% of men will experience hair loss of a certain degree by the age of 35.
 When they hit the age of 50, more men suffer from hair loss, reaching 85% of them.
 And it’s not just men who suffer from hair loss, so are women.
 Among the whole population with hair loss, women account for 40% of them.